tejalsakore/python/lecture-3/lecture-3.md

 print("Hello Everyone")
 ```
 ## What is the format () function in Python?
-The Python format () function formats strings according to the position.
+The format () function in Python formats strings according to the position.

 Example=